bentfryingpan/Jadestone/README.md

 It shows your exact stats, your equipped exotic armor for that was likely equipped, and the complete lobby roster sorted by Jadestone Rating.
 (JAdestone cannot see your exotic armor from matches; it simply pulls the current one you have equipped)

-It also tells you your Team Role (e.g., if you were a Hard Carry, a Solid Contributor, or if you were Carried by your team).
+It also tells you your Team Role (e.g., if you were a Hard Carry, a Solid Contributor, or if your team carried you).

 Save to Favorites: Click this button at the top right of the Match tab to permanently save this game to your local database so it never gets wiped!